egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 Authentication, User’s public key gets pulled from host-user `authorized_keys` file on each server, Check to see if user-cert got signed by CA
 Key/certificate with expired mechanism not enforced, Expire timeframe gets set by administrator at time of signing Login Username, User’s public-key placed in `authorized_keys` file for each destination user on each server, Username gets added to certificate at time of signing or controlled via "AuthorizedPrinciples" file on each server.
-Restrictions (Port Forwarding; Force-Command; etc), is in `authorized_keys` file (edited by user) or is within Match User/Group block in each server’s `sshd_config`, gets added to certificate at time of signing; or is within Match User/Group block on each server’s `sshd_config`; gets added within "AuthorizedPrinciples" file on each server
+Restrictions (Port Forwarding; Force-Command; etc.), is in `authorized_keys` file (edited by user) or is within Match User/Group block in each server’s `sshd_config`, gets added to certificate at time of signing; or is within Match User/Group block on each server’s `sshd_config`; gets added within "AuthorizedPrinciples" file on each server
 Revoking a key/cert, gets added to RevokedKeys file on each server or (and preferred) Removed from every affected `authorized_keys` file on server, Add cert to "RevokedKeys" file on each server
 Replacing a user’s cert, Change all affected `authorized_keys` files on each server, Add old certificate to each server’s RevokedKeys file; Sign new certificate
 [/jtable]